redkite-labs/redkitecms-docs/book/pages-management.rst

 The keywords option
 ~~~~~~~~~~~~~~~~~~~
-This information should provide a list ok keywords used in the page.
+This information should provide a list of keywords used in the page.
 This one has
 been widely abused in the past, so many search engines ignore it today.